-28 If, at any time, a new member is added to the audit or review team, the auditor must provide a copy of the new member's curriculum vitae to the ERA.
+30 If, at any time, a new member is added to the audit or review team, the auditor must provide a copy of the new member's curriculum vitae to the ERA.

-29 Responsibility for the timely delivery of the audit or review report jointly rests with the auditor and the licensee.
-For licensees who have business operations over a number of facilities distributed across the State, the auditor nomination should acknowledge the need for the auditor to visit more than one facility during the audit or review engagement.
+31 Responsibility for the timely delivery of the audit or review report rests with the auditor.
+For licensees who have business operations over a number of facilities distributed across the State, the auditor should acknowledge that they will visit more than one facility during the audit or review engagement.